Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$ and $z=1$: Introduction

-These results suggest the importance of the cluster and proto-cluster environment in building up the star formation of galaxies, and then rapidly quenching them \citep{Elbaz2007,Wang2016}.
+These results suggest the importance of the cluster and proto-cluster environment in building up the star formation of galaxies and then rapidly quenching them \citep{Elbaz2007,Wang2016}.
 However, identifying large samples of high-density environments over a large redshift range is a challenge.
-The \Euclid\ mission \citep{EuclidSkyOverview} is well-suited to overcome these challenges.
+The \Euclid\ mission \citep{EuclidSkyOverview} is well suited to overcome these challenges.
 The Euclid Wide Survey \citep{Scaramella-EP1} aims to observe up to $14\,000\ \text{deg}^{2}$, providing high-resolution data on billions of galaxies.
-The size of the \Euclid\ footprint, and the addition of external ground-based data \citep[][]{Q1-TP004, Rhodes2017} will allow for local galaxy density measurements in a wide range of environments, at this key epoch of galaxy evolution, at $z\approx1$.
+The size of the \Euclid\ footprint, and the addition of external ground-based data \citep[][]{Q1-TP004, Rhodes2017} will allow for local galaxy density measurements in a wide range of environments, at this key epoch of galaxy evolution, at $z\approx1$. {Despite the fact that this paper focuses on galaxy evolution up to $z=1$, the references above highlight the fact that this epoch serves as a transition between the low-redshift regime and the proto-cluster regime.
+Future \Euclid releases will help us push even further into cosmic noon. }

 In this paper, we use data from the \citet{Q1cite} to investigate the significance of the environment in quenching galaxies and transforming their morphology, as a function of redshift.
 We calculate the local environmental density for each galaxy, and use that to measure the passive-density and morphology-density relations as functions of redshift.
 This paper is organised as follows: Sect. \ref{sec:Data} describes the data used, and how we derive the measurements of local environmental density; Sect. \ref{sec:Res} explains our results for the passive-density relation and the morphology-density relation; finally, Sect. \ref{sec:disc} discusses these results in the context of other studies and summarises our results.
 For cosmological calculations, we use the \textit{Planck} cosmological parameters, \cite{PlanckCollaboration2016}: $\Omega_\text{m}=0.313$, $\Omega_\Lambda=0.687$, $\Omega_\text{b}=0.048$, $H_0=67.31\ \text{km s}^{-1}\ \text{Mpc}^{-1}$, and $n_\text{s}=0.966$.